M3ndux/Vidly-React/README.md

 - This is a simple movie rental react app.

+- [http://radiant-citadel-79213.herokuapp.com](click here) to have a look at the app.

+- The admin credentials are:

 - To run the app, you'll require to start your mongod service.

 - Then run the backend by executing the following: